trandh01/Database-Parsers/README.md

-With the given dataset, a parser is created in MongoDB and MYSQL using the schema interpretation.
+With the given dataset, a parser is created in MongoDB and MYSQL given the schema interpretation.